 Response and Effectiveness

-- There is a lot of variability in the way people respond to tramadol - some people may require higher or lower dosages than others for the same level of pain relief.
+- Peak levels of immediate-release tramadol are reached approximately two hours after oral administration.
+Peak levels of extended-release tramadol capsules occur within 10 to 12 hours.
+There is a lot of variability in the way people respond to tramadol - some people may require higher or lower dosages than others for the same level of pain relief.

 - Starting at the lowest possible dose and increasing the dose slowly may lessen side effects like nausea, dizziness, and headache.